i3drobotics/i3dr_sbri_rosinstall/README.md

 Refer to README in isi_base for usage of isi hes probe for SBRI project

+See repository wiki for in-depth install and run instructions

 ## Install (There is no need to clone the repository)

 ### rosinstall